korawica/clishelf/README.md

   Extended Git commands

 Options:
   --help  Show this message and exit.

 Commands:
-  bn               Show the Current Branch cl               Show the Commit Logs from the latest Tag to HEAD clear-branch     Clear Local Branches that sync from the Remote cm               Show the latest Commit message commit-previous  Commit changes to the Previous Commit with same message commit-revert    Revert the latest Commit on this Local init-conf        Initialize local GIT config profile          Show Profile object that contain Name and Email of Author tl               Show the Latest Tag
+  bn               Show the Current Branch name. cl               Show the Commit Logs from the latest Tag to HEAD. clear-branch     Clear Local Branches that sync from the Remote... clear-tag        Clear Local Tags that sync from the Remote repository. cm               Show the latest Commit message commit-previous  Commit changes to the Previous Commit with same message. commit-revert    Revert the latest Commit on the Local repository. init-conf        Initialize GIT config on local profile          Show Profile object that contain Name and Email of Author tl               Show the Latest Tag if it exists, otherwise it will...
 ```

 ### Versioning